AhmadChaiban/Data-Science-Engineering-Capstone/README.md

 ## Introduction
 For this project, I've collected about 1 million images of animals, plants and humans.
 I've evenly distributed the image count for each category, resulting in:

+    * 376,683 images of animals
+    * 323,695 images of humans
-    *
+    * 310,030 images of plants

-These require processing and preparation for classification and clustering.
+The end goal is to classify plants from humans from animals.
+Therefore, processing and preparation for classification and clustering was done.
 A whole pipeline was built using Airflow and other tools in order to ease the Machine Learning process.

 The main obstacle faced here was dealing with the massive amount of data in the most optimal way (55 gbs of images).
 The process below was what I found to be suitable.